 Google recently announced that it’s paid out nearly $2 million in security bounties, after raising its minimum payout from $1,000 to $5,000.
 Facebook too is approaching the $1 million mark.
 If these Internet giants, with all their engineering resources, are releasing code with thousands of bugs, imagine how vulnerable that ten-person bitcoin startup you patron is.
 There’s little argument around the demand for CrowdCurity’s services

 “Penetration testing used to be done behind closed doors and no one knew what was going on,” Friis-Jesen says.
 “We’re exposing that this type of service is available and that you can do it before you get hacked.
 We want people to talk about security openly and honestly.
 We’re starting to see a change in behavior – companies are becoming more proactive.”

 [Image via Bethlehem Pest Control]

-CrowdCurity is a marketplace for web security.
+Crowdcurity is a platform for crowdsourced application security.
 We crowdsource security testers and connect them with businesses.
-We basically do crowdsourced penetration testing and bug bounty programs as-a-service.
+We basically do crowdsourced security audits and bug bounty programs as-a-service.